maduhu/Documentation/ILP/README.md

 A custom application defined by the Level One Project that handles the planning of payments on an end-to-end basis.
 Part of the DFSP software.

-Further reading:
+#### More information

 - [Scheme Adapter Repository](https://github.com/LevelOneProject/interop-scheme-adapter)

 ### ILP Service
 [ILP Service]: #ilp-service

 A convenience application for the Level One Project that provides a handful of ILP-related functions through a RESTful(-ish) API.
-Functionality includes getting quotes, creating Interledger Payment Request objects (which include the cryptographic conditions), and emitting notifications when the connector detects that ILP-compatible transfers have been prepared.
+Functionality includes getting quotes, creating Interledger Payment Request objects (which include the cryptographic conditions), and issuing notifications when the connector detects that ILP-compatible transfers have been prepared.

-Further reading:
+#### More information

 - [ILP Service Repository](https://github.com/LevelOneProject/ilp-service)